nokia/ansible-networking-collections/sros/README.md

 * If a configuration request runs into an error, the configuration is restored by rolling back to the checkpoint that was created before.
 This actually translates to a rollback-on-error behavior.
-* If the configuration request is successful, the running configuration is compared against the previous checkpoint using the underlying nodal feature.
+* If the configuration request is successful, the new running configuration is compared against the previous checkpoint using the underlying nodal feature.
   This is needed to provide the `change` indicator, but also to provide the actual differences, if the `--diff` option is used.
-* If operator requests to do a dry-run by providing the `--check` option, the change is actually executed against the running config and reverted to the checkpoint straight away.
+* If operator requests to do a dry-run by providing the `--check` option, the change is executed against the running config and reverted to the checkpoint straight away.
 Following that approach, syntax and semantic checks will be executed - but also we get `change` indication including the list of differences, if `--diff` option was provided.
 * At the end of the cli_config operation the checkpoint created will be deleted to keep a clean rollback history.

 WARNING:
-* Be aware, that dry-run is implemented as short duration activation of the new configuration with immediate rollback.
-So there might be service impact because of this to be considered.
+* Be aware, that dry-run is implemented as temporary activation of the new configuration with immediate rollback.
+Users need to consider potential service impact because of this.
-* Rollback on error might have side-effects based on the way SR OS has implemented the checkpoint/rollback feature.
+* Rollback-on-error might have side-effects based on the way SR OS has implemented the checkpoint/rollback feature.
 In its operation for impacted modules (such as BGP within VPRN) it reverts to default configuration (e.g. shutdown) prior to the execution of commands to revert the checkpoint's configuration.
 Please